Bredon Hill Academy Eco School Committee

 We assess how much water we use by looking at the water meter and reducing unnecessary water consumption.
 We have water hippos in all our cisterns to reduce the amount of water used in toilets, and our taps automatically turn off after use.
 We have installed rain water collection butts.

-We use our school grounds to introduce pupils to the natural environment and to biodiversity in a practical way.
+We use our school grounds to introduce pupils to the natural environment and biodiversity in a practical way.
 Offering a safe and potentially exciting facility for outdoor education that can complement classroom-based activities.
-Our wildlife area contains a wide range of habitats including a pond and natural swamp area.
-We have measurably increased the biodiversity by installing boxes for birds bats and insects.
-We are currently working on a new form allotment area next to the playground.
+Each form has a pocket microscope and binoculars to investigate the species on our school site.

 We carry out an energy audits as part of our Environmental Review and set targets for reducing unnecessary energy use through our Action Plan.
 As part of the (EU) European Energy Performance of Buildings Directive (EPBD), all state schools are required to display a certificate which rates their energy use on a scale of A – G .Our rating is currently B. We take part in a “Turn it off” campaign, and monitor our smart meter online at eco meetings.
 We have installed a large solar panel to provide power to our new building and we are investigating more alternative sources of energy.